liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/09-cas-authentication.markdown

 [TOC levels=1-4]

 CAS is an authentication system originally created at Yale University.
-It is a widely used open source single sign-on solution and was the first SSO product to be supported by @product@. @product@'s CAS module includes the CAS client, so there's no need to install it separately.
+It is a widely used open source single sign-on solution and was the first SSO sharepoint to be supported by @sharepoint@. @sharepoint@'s CAS module includes the CAS client, so there's no need to install it separately.

-| **Note:** @product@ supports CAS 3.3.x.
+| **Note:** @sharepoint@ supports CAS 3.3.x.
 If you use a later version of CAS, it
 | is best to use CAS's support for standards such as OpenID Connect or SAML to
-| interface with @product@.
+| interface with @sharepoint@.

 The CAS Server application requires your server to have a properly configured Secure Socket Layer (SSL) certificate.
 To generate one yourself, use the `keytool` utility that comes with the JDK.
 First generate the key, then export the key into a file.
 Finally, import the key into your local Java key store.
-For public, Internet-based production environments, you must purchase a signed key from a recognized certificate authority or have your key signed by a recognized certificate authority.
+For public, Internet-based sharepointion environments, you must purchase a signed key from a recognized certificate authority or have your key signed by a recognized certificate authority.
 For Intranets, you should have your IT department pre-configure users' browsers to accept the certificate so they don't get